 Encouraging your servers to work as a team means customers never have to wait for their dedicated server to place an order, modify a dish, or ask for the bill.
 Ultimately, this means shorter wait times for customers and faster table turnover.

 Encouraging your FOH staff to work as a team is also easier when you train your servers to take orders by seat.
-For instance, if you use a POS system like TouchBistro, each server’s tablet features a graphic representation of the table.
-Servers can then enter orders for each individual seat, rather than the table as a whole.
+For instance, if you use a POS system like TouchBistro, servers can enter orders for each individual seat, rather than the table as a whole.

 Taking orders by seat helps to speed up service because servers know exactly where each dish is going – there’s no time spent second guessing or asking who ordered what.
 This streamlined system also makes it possible for servers who aren’t assigned to a specific table to help bring orders to specific guests.